The Dog Who Cried "Woof!" Lesson Plan

 Children will use a Venn diagram to compare and contrast the story of The Dog Who Cried "Woof!" with the original tale "The Boy Who Cried Wolf" and discuss the important lessons that both stories emphasize.

-- Copy of "The Boy Who Cried Wolf"
+- Any edition of "The Boy Who Cried Wolf"

 - Chart paper